 Safety is a key parameter when choosing which financial tool to invest in.
 Making sure that your investment amount stays intact is a key priority for all investors, especially the risk-averse ones.
 It should ideally be a primary check while investing in a financial tool.
-Financier financiers they offer multiple safe investment tools like Fixed Deposits, senior citizen Savings Scheme, National Pension Scheme, Sukanya Samriddhi Yojana and Public Provident Fund, etc. Usually, the safety of an instrument is inversely proportional to the risk involved.
+They offer multiple safe investment tools like Fixed Deposits, senior citizen Savings Scheme, National Pension Scheme, Sukanya Samriddhi Yojana, and Public Provident Fund, etc. Usually, the safety of an instrument is inversely proportional to the risk involved.
 Low-risk instruments have lesser risks and volatilities involved.
 Hence, experts suggest that your portfolio be balanced to offset risks.

 More on FD

 When choosing an FD financier, checking and comparing not only FD interest rates but also their credit ratings is of paramount importance.
 Here is why.

 Credit rating agencies like ICRA and CRISIL analyze NBFCs on various factors and give them ratings.
 These rates signify their credibility in the market.
 A higher credit rating signifies a safer fixed deposit financier.

 Various factors are considered while assigning credit ratings.
 Few of them are listed below:

 - Default payments

 - Debt repayment history

 - Customer service

 - The company’s management team and business method